 Why Is It Called A Hearse?

 The term “hearse” is derived from the Latin word “hirpex” through the French “herse.”
 Both refer to a harrow, a large farming tool similar to a plow used to break up soil.
 So how did a vehicle carrying the deceased come to be named after a farming device?
 Early horse-drawn hearses consisted of a wooden framework with spikes used to hold candles.
 This candelabra-like structure resembled the teeth of a harrow.
-Thus, starting in the 17th century, people began using the word “hearse” to refer to carriages used to transport the deceased.
+So, starting in the 17th century, people began using the word “hearse” to refer to carriages used to transport the deceased.

 Hearse History Begins